Taking action to prevent the extinction of the critically endangered Kangaroo Island Assassin Spider

 $37,500

 The Kangaroo Island Assassin Spider is no ordinary arachnid.
-This critically endangered beast boasts a fearsome presence with a body that can stretch up to 3 centimeters (about 1.2 inches) and legs that span nearly 8 centimeters (around 3 inches).
-Its dark, rugged exterior and long, spiny limbs give it a menacing look.
-Hidden in the leaf litter of its remote island home, this spider is a formidable predator, striking terror into the hearts of its insect prey.
-But with its habitat under threat and its numbers dwindling, the survival of this eerie giant hangs in the balance.
+This critically endangered beast boasts an ancient lineage that dates back over 40 million years to the Mesozoic era.
+Hidden in the leaf litter of its remote island home, this spider is a formidable predator, but with its habitat under threat and its numbers dwindling, the survival of this eerie giant hangs in the balance.

-The catastrophic bushfires of 2019/2020 raised concerns about the survival of this unique species, which is native to the north-western part of Kangaroo Island.
-Yet, in a surprising turn, individuals were found outside their known habitat after the fires, offering a flicker of hope for their continued existence.
+The catastrophic bushfires of 2019/2020 raised concerns about their survival.
+Yet, in a surprising turn, surviving individuals were found outside their known habitat after the fires, offering a flicker of hope for their continued existence.

 EPBC: